Unraveling the Jargon: What Electricians Actually Mean When They Refer to Light Bulbs

 FAQ Section:

-Can I make use of LED bulbs in a fixture that needs incandescent bulbs?
+Can I use light bulbs with LEDs in an installation which requires incandescent bulbs?

-Which is the best energy efficient type of bulb?
+What is the most efficient bulb?

-LED bulbs are the most efficient and longest-lasting type of bulb.
+They are also the most energy-efficient and longest-lasting type of bulb.

 When should I change my bulbs for light?